eamcvey/myblog/content/about.md

 I spend a lot of time thinking about how to make data science groups effective and have been drawing from Agile practices in this process.
 I spoke about this at the RStudio Conference in February 2018.

-# The current focus of the data science team I lead is on [using simulation](https://www.fastcompany.com/40446331/this-new-simulator-helps-cities-test-a-future-of-on-demand-transit) to help cities confidently design and operate algorithm-driven microtransit services.
-You can watch me talk about it [here](https://transloc.wistia.com/medias/7ui9vctdls).

 I spend my free time trail running, mountain biking, and keeping up with my two sons.